deathbybandaid/piadvanced/README.md

 * Set the timezone
 * Change your NTP servers
 * Add a script to update the time every half hour.

 #### SSH
 * on/off
 * fail2ban
+  * Helps protect against brute-forcing
 * psad

 ## Random Number Fix with rng-tools
+* Greatly helps when the system needs to randomize something.

 ### Memory
 * Set the memory split.